|Number of Positions||2|

 |Supervisor||Dr. Christopher Forrest|

 The Craniofacial Program offers a one-year Clinical Fellowship appointment to surgeons who have a special interest in developing a career in Pediatric Craniomaxillofacial Surgery.
 The fellowship is under the supervision of the hospital’s Division of Plastic and Reconstructive Surgery.

 The Craniomaxillofacial Fellowship is a 12-month fellowship which starts in July of each year, structured to allow the individual to become familiar with all aspects of pediatric craniofacial pathology.
 The Chief of The Division of Plastic and Reconstructive Surgery is Dr. John Phillips.
-The Fellowship program is currently managed by Dr. Christopher Forrest and is attending by, Dr. John Phillips, Dr. Johanna Riesel and Dr. Dale Podolsky.
+The Fellowship program is currently managed by Dr. Christopher Forrest, with attendees including Dr. Phillips, Dr. Johanna Riesel, and Dr. Dale Podolsky.
 All aspects of pediatric craniomaxillofacial diseases are seen, including craniosynostosis, cleft, vascular anomalies, tumor related conditions, developmental malocclusion and trauma with post-traumatic deformities.

 Each year, two Craniofacial Fellowships are offered.
 There are four operating days per week and two clinic days per week.
 The Craniofacial Fellow is expected to participate in: on call, teaching responsibilities, participate fully in all surgeries and clinics.
 It is also expected that the fellow initiates and complete a research project for the 12- month period.